kumahq/kuma-gui/packages/data/src/vue/components/README.md

 This approach gives you a very easy way to achieve the basics but also the flexibility to decompose things down when you need more complex functionality or access to lower level information.
+The order of the returned data in the the data slot-prop is the same as the provided source and data.
+If there is a source set it's always the first entry followed by the entries of the data prop.

 ## Creating new URIs/sources